-You are entitled to ask questions about the job you have applied for during your interview, but there are certain topics that are not appropriate to discuss this early in the interviewing process.
+You are entitled to ask questions about the job you have applied for during your interview, but there are certain topics that are not appropriate to discuss this early in the interview process.

 Do not talk about things such as vacation days, salary, or other candidates that have applied for the same position as you.

-These topics (with the exception of the latter) are to be discussed after you have a successful interviewing process.
+These topics (with the exception of the latter) are to be discussed after you have a successful interview.